CFA® Exam Registration in 2020:

 pay the due fees

-NOTE: 3 registration fee deadlines + enrollment fee for those ineligible or not accepted for a CFA scholarship;
+NOTE: 3 registration fee deadlines + enrollment fee for those ineligible or not accepted for a scholarship;

 scholarship application makes certain deadlines unavailable [LEARN MORE]